Reduction systems and degree bounds for integration

-Then, for the degree bound w.r.t.\ $(2, 0, 1)$, we need to apply Theorem~\ref{thm:tightbound} to the complete reduction system shown in Theorem~\ref{TH:Airyreductionrule} and, thanks to homogeneity, we can even get a more general result as follows.
+Then, for the degree bound w.r.t.\ $(2, 0, 1)$, we need to apply Theorem~\ref{thm:tightbound} to the complete reduction system shown in Theorem~\ref{TH:Airyreductionrule} and, thanks to homogeneity, we can obtain an even more general result as follows.
 While \eqref{eq:phi2} easily yields an explicit degree bound w.r.t.\ many weight vectors, direct application of \eqref{eq:phi} allows for refined degree bounds w.r.t.\ particular weights.

 \begin{theorem} Let $w=(2, w_2, w_2+1)$ with $w_2 \in \mathbb{R}$.
 Then, a degree bound for $L$ w.r.t.\ $w$ is given by $\varphi(x)=x+2$.
 Moreover, if $w_2=-1$, another degree bound for $L$ w.r.t.\ $(2,-1,0)$ is given by